Comcast (NASDAQ:CMCSA) NBCUniversal To Launch Streaming Service In 2020: What You Need To Know

 The new streaming channel will take advantage of NBCUniversal’s huge content library, which includes NBC TV, USA Network and SYFY shows and movies from Universal and DreamWorks.

-It makes NBC the latest to jump into an increasingly crowded streaming space, joining CBS All Access, HBO Now and ESPN+ as streaming services started by TV networks hoping to use their libraries and programming to compete with the likes of Netflix, Inc. (NASDAQ: NFLX), Amazon.com, Inc. (NASDAQ: AMZN)'s Prime and Hulu.
+It makes NBC the latest to jump into an increasingly crowded streaming space, joining CBS All Access, HBO Now and ESPN+ as streaming services started by TV networks hoping to use their libraries and programming to compete with the likes of Netflix, Inc. (NASDAQ: NFLX) and Amazon.com, Inc. (NASDAQ: AMZN)'s Hulu.

 Comcast also has a 30-percent stake in Hulu LLC.